dezeroku/network_layout/aws-dns-user/README.md

-# aws-cert-user
+# aws-dns-user

-This small terraform helper is responsible for creating an IAM user with proper permissions to be used with ACME.
+This small terraform helper is responsible for creating an IAM user with proper permissions to be used with ACME and DDNS.
 With this in place, you can obtain a certificate from Let's Encrypt for your router's LuCI web interface.

 ## Configuration